AnuragRaut08/CredSync/README.md

 ## Overview

 CredSync is a comprehensive cross-platform mobile application that merges financial management with advanced analytics.
-Developed using Flutter and Dart, and powered by Firebase, it provides users with personalized tools for budgeting, expense tracking, and investment insights.
+Developed it using Flutter and Dart, and powered by Firebase, it provides users with personalized tools for budgeting, expense tracking, and investment insights.

 ## 🌟 Features